frovedis/frovedis/doc/manual/python/ml/linear_regression.md

     # To save the linear regression model
     lr.save("./out/LNRModel")

 This will save the linear regression model on the path "/out/LNRModel".
+It would raise exception if the directory already exists with same name.

 The 'LNRModel' directory has